 Dinah Holtzman, Visiting Lecturer in Gender Studies, previously taught in the Performing Arts and Visual Culture department at Rochester Institute of Technology (2011-2013).
 From 2008-2010 she was a graduate fellow at George Eastman House, International Museum of Photography and Film.
 She also participated in the Whitney Museum of American Art Independent Study Program from 1997-1998.

 Professor Holtzman graduated from Mount Holyoke College in 1995 with a B.A. in Film and Women’s Studies.
 She also holds a M.A. in Cinema Studies from New York University as well as a M.A. in Modern and Contemporary Art History, Theory and Criticism from State University of New York--Purchase College.
 Professor Holtzman received her Ph.D. in Visual and Cultural Studies from the University of Rochester in 2011.

 Her research interests include queer and critical race theory, Bollywood and South Asian diasporic cinema, Celebrity and Museum Studies.
 Her book project Portrait of the Postmodern Artist as Hysteric explores the art of crossover celebrity artists Cindy Sherman, Matthew Barney, and Kara Walker.
 These artists creation of diegetic alter egos demonstrates how the subjective splitting attributed to hysteria in the late nineteenth and early twentieth century has become normative in the wake of the postmodern turn.

-She has published work in the fields of South Asian popular culture, multi-ethnic U.S. literature, and transnational feminist thought, including:
+She has published work in the fields of North American and South Asian popular culture, Gender and Celebrity Studies, as well as critical race and psychoanalytic theory, including: